suitablyat/foundtry-tunnel/README.md

 # 🛠️ Foundry Tunnel

-A lightweight Electron-based application that establishes a secure **SSH reverse tunnel** for hosting self-hosted [Foundry VTT](https://foundryvtt.com/) instances—without relying on services like playit.gg.
+A lightweight Electron-based application that establishes a secure **SSH reverse tunnel** for hosting self-hosted [Foundry VTT](https://foundryvtt.com/) instances without relying on services like playit.gg.

 ---